linhngocle2000/collaborative-carrier-network/README.md

 Password: CCN-tuhh-group4
 ```

+> <b>Note</b>: Since we use a free 30-day-trial for the cloud repository, please download the file before the 8<sup>th</sup>
+of August.
+After that, the repository is not available any more.

 ## Logs
 When starting the application, logs are documented in the log file created for the current date.
 Log files are located
 in the directory _logs_ and their names indicate which date are the logs referring to.
 The directory _logs_ is located in